If you want to spend less time using your MEC reloader and more time shooting, then this will be the most important letter you will ever read.

 - The Ball Chain eliminates one annoyance if you reload a lot.
 It consists of two chains and two clips.

-Please note: I only charge my cost for postage--no markups.
-I could try to rip you off by charging the typical "handling" fee.
-That's just a way of playing games with people; a way of raising prices without coming out and saying so.
-I won't do that to a fellow shooter.
+Please note: I've not increased my prices since before the year 2000, and I'm keeping them steady now because I know how you're whacked by higher lead-shot costs.
+I'm trying to keep things reasonable.
+I only charge my cost for postage—no markups.
+I could try to rip you off by charging the typical “handling” fee.
+That’s just a way of playing games with people; a way of raising prices without coming out and saying so.
+I won’t do that to a fellow shooter.

 I want you to get more out of my guides and extras than you paid for them.
 Therefore, take a full 90 days to read and reread them.
 Decide for yourself if they saved you significant time, money, and aggravation while reloading.